Go to Reviews.org US Edition

 You can even buy them an exclusive ticket to the wild and wonderful mind of director David Lynch, who has his own twelve-part teachings on creativity and film.

-A year's subscription to Masterclass costs $280 but you can opt to pay $15.95 per month if you're not sure they'll stick with it.
+A year's subscription to Masterclass costs $180 but it does come with a 30 day satisfaction guarantee, which gives you an out if they opt to not stick with it.

 2. Subscription box